PalestineRemembered About Us Oral History العربية

-Although this book was written from the Zionists point of view and filled with Zionists Hasbarah ("after the fact explanations" that are not correlated with factual events) to justify being FIRST in normalizing trade and relations with Nazis non-stop for almost 8 years straight (even after Nuremberg Race Laws and Kristallnacht; above all that was nine years ahead of Mufti's collaboration with Hitler late 1941), we highly recommend this book; the research is very good and well foot-noted which enabled us to verify the facts at NY Times wayback server.
-Although it contains lots of useful data, however, please be alert to Black's Hasbarah (i.e. p.
-250, 377, 379-382).
+Although this book was written from the Zionists' point of view and filled with Hasbarah ("after-the-fact explanations" that are not correlated with factual events) to justify being FIRST in normalizing trade and relations with Nazis for 8 to 9 years straight, we highly recommend it.
+The research is very good and well foot-noted, which enabled us to verify the facts on the NY Times wayback server.
+Although it contains lots of useful data, please be alert to Black's Hasbarah (i.e., pp. 250, 377, 379-382).
+That being said, there was an exception.
+Page 379 contains important statistics, but no source was provided.
+It should be noted that we used the 2001 Edition; therefore, the page number could be off compared with other editions.

 We found this old 1984 review at Foreign Policy by Fritz Stern to be very helpful: